-While information is made available to inmates through the "PREA: Ways to Report" poster, inmates have not received information on how communication will be monitored.
-Additionally, the poster includes both an address and a 63 phone number.
-Currently the phone system at this facility is not set up for this service.
+Information is made available to inmates through the "PREA: Ways to Report" poster and within the Orientation packet, which contains the HAVEN brochure, however inmates have not received information on how communication will be monitored, and information is not present in the orientation material.
+Additionally, the poster includes both an address and a \63 phone number.
+The \63 number was called, and the auditor spoke to a representative from HAVEN who reported they would provide emotional support services.
+Inmate interviews found that they were not aware of the services available.